saleemullahkhansaleem/intent-classifire/README.md

 curl -X POST http://localhost:3000/api/recompute
 ```

-Processes all uncomputed examples and syncs vectors to Blob.
+Processes all uncomputed examples and stores embeddings in the database.

 ### Categories (CRUD)